 - An Evening Drive To See Christmas Lights

-- Christmas Stories and/or Christmas Books
+- Enjoying a Christmas story and/or Christmas Books

-- Homemade Peppermint Hot Cocoa
+- Homemade Peppermint Hot Chocolate

 - DIY crafts and or DIY gifts